rethinkdb/rethinkdb-rs/8-architecture/faq.md

 ## What languages can I use to work with RethinkDB? ##

-We provide official drivers for Ruby, Python, and JavaScript/Node.js.
+We provide official drivers for Ruby, Python, Java, and JavaScript/Node.js.
 [Community-supported drivers][csd] exist for more than a dozen other languages, including C#/.NET, Go, and PHP.

 [csd]: /docs/install-drivers/